Ninety minutes, twice a day. Five days a week.

 Car pool heaven turns into car pool hell when Anthea Rossignole realizes her lover is having an affair with the other woman sharing their daily commute.
-It seems that Anthea’s successful career as a cost analyst at an oil refinery is the only thing she can really count on these days.
-Now she’s looking for someone to share the long drive.
+Anthea’s corporate career as a cost analyst is the only thing keeping her together.
+Now she’s looking for someone to share the long drive in the Bay Area’s notorious traffic.

 Shay Sumoto desperately needs a car pool.
-Though wildly overqualified, the environmental biologist takes a low-paying job testing well samples to keep body and soul together.
-The debt from her father’s terminal illness and the loss of the company she and her father owned have left her with no money, no time and no sense of humor.
+Though wildly overqualified, the environmental biologist takes a job testing well samples to keep body and soul together.
+The debt from her father’s terminal illness and the loss of their company have left her with no money and no sense of humor.

-When Shay and Anthea begin carpooling together, they find that first impressions of each other don’t bode well, and second impressions don’t improve their chemistry much.
-But when Shay uncovers alarming test results in her work — information that could cost both of them their jobs — Anthea is the only person she trusts for advice.
-Can two very different women find common ground?
+When Shay and Anthea begin carpooling together, their instant antipathy gets even worse.
+But when Shay uncovers alarming test results in her work–information that could cost both of them their jobs–Anthea is the only person she trusts for advice.

 Small Press Magazine